 In this work, I utilize two such pre-trained models: GroundingDINO (Liu et al. 2024) for object detection and a data efficient version of the Segment Anything Model (SAM) (Kirillov et al. 2022; Chen et al. 2024) for instance segmentation.
 To provide an accessible entry point for ecologists and evolutionary biologists, I have implemented this deep learning-powered pipeline as an R package called SegmentR.
 The R framework gives users who are already familiar with the R programming language an easier integration with their existing workflows and analytical tools.
-The base SegmentR package performs object detection and instance segmentation allowing for individual instances of focal taxa to be extracted from an image and utilized in downstream analyses.
+The base SegmentR package performs object detection and instance segmentation based on text inputs, allowing for individual instances of focal taxa to be extracted from an image and utilized in downstream analyses.

 2. METHODS AND RESULTS

-2.1 Object detection and instance segmentation